New on the market: Nio is only available as a four-digit subscription

 In this concept, customers also have the option of designing the batteries according to their ideas.
 “If someone is going to be in the city most of the time,” Shen says, “they don’t need a big battery.
 But if he wants to drive a longer distance, he can have a battery with more energy installed at the exchange station.”
 “We talked to some former Better Place employees, but the time wasn’t right at the time, and they didn’t have their own cars,” Shen explains.

 Contact points for the Nio community are the so-called Nio Houses, the first of which opened its doors to coincide with the presentation in Berlin.
-There the customer will not only find information about the individual models, but also a whole range of products with the Nio brand.
+There the customer will not only find information regarding the individual models, but also a whole range of products with the Nio brand.
 In addition to Berlin, other houses are planned in Düsseldorf, Hamburg and Frankfurt.
 The first battery exchange station is also in Berlin.
 Another is preparing for the first customers in southern Germany on the A8 in Zusmarshausen.

 Nio is starting in Germany with three models that had to change their type designation shortly before the Berlin event.
 The names ES7 and ES6 used in China were Audi too close to S6 and S8.
 Nio gave in, and now the all-electric trio ET7 will roll into the online showroom in Germany on October 16, ET5 in March 2023 and the SUV EL7 in January.